 Step three is the most important one and before spreading your wings, you need to make a financial plan for the first 12 months of your new life as a location independent road warrior: Savings + Earnings – Expenses = Profit.
 (Read here about how to save money to travel more.)

-Yes, there are many sacrifices that you’ll have to make during your first year and sometimes it’s going to be very hard to say no to the temptation of blowing your monthly budget in a epic yacht weekend in Croatia but remember: delayed gratification is the best and you really don’t want to end up broke and scrubbing toilets do you?
+Yes, there are many sacrifices that you’ll have to make during your first year and sometimes it’s going to be very hard to say no to the temptation of blowing your monthly budget on an epic yacht weekend in Croatia but remember: delayed gratification is the best and you really don’t want to end up broke, do you?
 Do you?

 PS.
 Don’t be discouraged if you don’t break even a couple of months.
 It happens!

-There are many ways in which you can build a consistent flux of passive income (but more on that on a future article) and my favourite strategy is to create win-win situations with local businesses (read more in this interview I did in Adventures Around Asia) since you’ll be helping the local economies and creating new jobs.
+There are many ways in which you can build a consistent flux of passive income (but more on that in a future article) and my favorite strategy is to create win-win situations with local businesses (read more in this interview I did in Adventures Around Asia) since you’ll be helping the local economies and creating new jobs.